eunomia-bpf/nvbit-tutorial/tools/mem_trace/README.md

 ## Overview

 Understanding memory access patterns is crucial for optimizing GPU code.
-The `mem_trace` tool:

-1. Instruments all memory instructions in a CUDA kernel
-2. Captures the addresses accessed by each warp
-3. Collects contextual information (grid, block, warp IDs)
-4. Sends this data efficiently from the GPU to the CPU
-5. Prints or analyzes the memory trace
+The `mem_trace` tool instruments all memory instructions in a CUDA kernel, captures the addresses accessed by each warp, collects contextual information (grid, block, warp IDs), sends this data efficiently from the GPU to the CPU, and prints or analyzes the memory trace.
 This enables developers to identify access patterns, detect coalescing issues, find memory divergence, and optimize data layouts.

 ## Code Structure

-The tool consists of three main components:

-- `mem_trace.cu` – Host-side code that:
-  - Establishes a communication channel between GPU and CPU
-  - Identifies and instruments memory instructions
-  - Processes and prints memory trace data
+- `mem_trace.cu` – Host-side code that establishes a communication channel between GPU and CPU, identifies and instruments memory instructions, and processes and prints memory trace data

-- `inject_funcs.cu` – Device-side code that:
-  - Captures memory addresses from all threads in a warp
-  - Packages the data with execution context
-  - Sends the data through the channel to the host
+- `inject_funcs.cu` – Device-side code that captures memory addresses from all threads in a warp, packages the data with execution context, and sends the data through the channel to the host

-- `common.h` – Shared structure definition for:
-  - The `mem_access_t` struct used to transfer memory access data
+- `common.h` – Shared structure definition for the `mem_access_t` struct used to transfer memory access data

 ## How It Works: Communication Channel